-The rotor cannot pickup speed instantly due to inertia.
-Also, the speed of rotation of stator field is very fast (50Hz or 60Hz).
-Hence it becomes difficult to the rotor to pick up torque initially.
+The rotor cannot pick up speed instantly due to inertia.
+Also, the speed of rotation of the stator field is very fast (50Hz or 60Hz).
+Hence it becomes difficult for the rotor to pick up torque initially.
 This makes the synchronous motor non-self starting one.
 The motor should be driven by another auxiliary means close to its synchronous speed.
-At close to synchronous speed the rotor and stator fields gets locked to each other and the rotor starts rotating at the synchronous speed, after which the auxiliary means used to start the motor can be de-coupled.
+At close to synchronous speed the rotor and stator fields get locked to each other and the rotor starts rotating at the synchronous speed, after which the auxiliary means used to start the motor can be de-coupled.

 Another feature of a synchronous motor is that when it is overexcited, it acts as a capacitor and can be used for reactive power compensation.
 The motor used for reactive power compensation is known as a synchronous condenser and is used in large power installations for power factor correction.